 At its first session, the Conference of States Parties shall establish an implementation mechanism to facilitate, coordinate and assist, in a non-adversarial and non-punitive manner, the implementation and promotion of compliance with the provisions of the present Convention.

-The implementation mechanism shall consist of independent experts, consideration being given to, inter alia, gender balance and equitable geographical representation, as well as to an appropriate representation of different legal systems.
+The implementation mechanism shall consist of independent experts, consideration being given to, inter alia, and equitable geographical representation, as well as to an appropriate representation of different legal systems.
 Experts shall serve in their personal capacity and shall be of high moral standing and recognized competence and experience in the field covered by the present Convention.

 The implementation mechanism shall:

-Adopt general comments or recommendations to assist in the interpretation or implementation of the provisions of the present Convention;
+;

 Review obstacles to the implementation of the Convention at the request of the Conference of States Parties;

-Review requests by rights holders to comment on situations in which their right to development has been adversely affected by the failure of States to comply with their duty to cooperate, as reaffirmed and recognized under the Convention;
+;

 Undertake any other functions within the scope of the Convention that may be vested by the Conference of States Parties.